Margherita Colonna

-Margherita Colonna, (c.1259 – 30 December 1284) was a member of the Colonna family, which was notable in Italian history for centuries.
-She lived as a nun, with her followers.
+Margherita Colonna, (c.1255 – 30 December 1280) was a member of the Colonna family, which was notable in Italian history for centuries.

 She was beatified by Pope Pius IX after the approval of her cult in 1847.

 Life

-She was born in Palestrina about 1259.
+She was born in Palestrina about 1255.
 Her father, Oddone Colonna, died when she was about two years old.
 Her mother, who was also named Margherita and who was the sister of Matteo Rosso Orsini and a pious woman, died when Margherita was probably a little over ten years old.
 Margherita was left in the care of her older brothers.

 The elder, Giovanni Colonna, was repeatedly a Roman senator.
-The earliest biography about Margaret was written by him around 1285.
+The earliest biography about Margaret was written by him before 1285.
 The younger, Giacomo, was made a cardinal in 1278 by Pope Nicholas III, an Orsini cousin.
 Cardinal Colonna was a friend and confidant of Pope Honorius IV, and a leading figure of the papal curia.

 In Margherita's late teens there was talk of an appropriate marriage for her, but it was not forced.
 According to the biography by her brother, Margaret had always lived in peculiarly sweet piety.
 She had long wanted to retire from the world.
-She was initially opposed by her brother Giovanni, but supported by her brother Giacomo, a Franciscan friar.
+She was initially opposed by her brother Giovanni, but supported by her brother Giacomo.

 She retired to Castel San Pietro, a lonely retreat near Palestrina where she passed her time in practices of piety and penance.
 Her charity towards the poor was said to be unbounded, and she was thought to have worked miracles.
-Every year, on the feast of St. John the Baptist, to whom she was very devoted, she organized a luncheon for the poor and sick.

 Margherita's followers formed a loose community on the Monti Prenestini above Palestrina.
 Seven years before her death, she was afflicted with an ulcer, from which she suffered until her death.
-She died on December 30, 1284.
+She died on December 30, 1280.